TL;DR • Proper deprovisioning of user access helps maintain algorithm integrity. • Neglecting this...

 Keeping Bad Actors Out

-It's obvious why we need to prevent unauthorized access.
+It's obvious why we need to prevent unauthorised access.

 Bad actors could: